Marker Logo

 "A Pacific Paradise on the Potomac"

-Photographed By Kevin W., February 8, 2008
+Photographed by Kevin W., February 8, 2008

 1. "A Pacific Paradise on the Potomac" Marker

+Inscription.
 "A Pacific Paradise on the Potomac," suggests the type of atmosphere that existed at Freestone Point in July, 1957.
 The S.S.
 Freestone, a gambling ship, was the main attraction of an exciting new recreational resort.
 Even though it was illegal to either gamble of sell liquor by the drink in Virginia at this time, activity on the S.S.
 Freestone was protected from Virginia law by mooring in Maryland waters.
 The S.S.
-Freestone featured 200 slot machines on her deck, a finely furnished restaurant on the second, and on the third deck a cocktail lounge, in Hawaiian décor, featured live music and dancing.
+Freestone featured 200 slot machines on her deck, a finely furnished restaurant on the second, and on the third deck a cocktail lounge, in Hawaiian dιcor, featured live music and dancing.
 Formerly an excursion steamer, the ship had been retrofitted as a floating casino.
 Special opening day ceremonies held on July 20, 1957, included events such as the live music of Johnny Long and his Orchestra, water ballet, water skiing exhibitions, raced by sailing craft, fireworks and a beauty contest to crown the Queen of Freestone Point.

 Erected by Leesylvania State Park.

 Location.
 38° 35.447′ N, 77° 14.853′ W. Marker is near Leesylvania, Virginia, in Prince William County.
-Marker can be reached from
+It can be reached from Daniel

-Daniel K. Ludgwig Drive.
+K. Ludgwig Drive.
 Marker is near the Leesylvania State Park pier.
 Touch for map.
 Marker is in this post office area: Woodbridge VA 22191, United States of America.
 Touch for directions.

 More about this marker.
 At the lower left of the marker is a picture of the "S.S.
 Freestone moored at a newly constructed pier at Freestone Point in 1957."